Dilution Calculator

 Always add acid to water, never water to acid.
 Diluting concentrated acids releases a lot of heat, and adding water to acid can cause the mixture to boil and splatter dangerously.

 By adding acid slowly to a larger volume of water, the heat is absorbed by the water and dissipated safely.
-This is the order the calculator’s recipe assumes โ€” take the diluent (water) and add the calculated stock (acid) into it.
+This is the order the calculator recipe assumes.
+Take the diluent which is water and add the calculated stock which is acid into it.

 The dilution math is identical either way, but the mixing order is a safety matter, not a calculation one.
 Always wear appropriate protection when handling concentrated acids.